Do Most Criminal Cases go to Trial or Do They Settle?

 There are times when pleading guilty makes sense, but this is still an important decision that you are making.
 You need to consider the immediate consequences in terms of what the court is going to render, but also collateral consequences, such as consequences that can come into play, like potentially immigration, schooling, or employment.
 Those are some of the more serious collateral consequences.
 People need to consider these options prior to pleading guilty.
 Therefore, while there are times where it makes sense to have a quick resolution to the case, you still should take the time, and see what the best offer is.

-Typically, there are going to be some mitigating factors that you are going to want your defense attorney to present to the other side, or to the judge to try to articulate why a lower sentence or lower offer is appropriate.
-If you go in unrepresented, and say I want to plead guilty, you are not going to get the best and most favorable disposition if you had taken the time to consult with an attorney, and determine all the factors.
+Typically, there are going to be some mitigating factors that our White Plains criminal defense attorneys will present to the other side, or to the judge to try to articulate why a lower sentence or lower offer is appropriate.
+If you go in unrepresented, and say I want to plead guilty, you are not going to get the best and most favorable disposition if you had taken the time to consult with an experienced criminal defense attorney and determine all the factors.

 Prior convictions do come into play with criminal cases, especially when the prosecution is determining whether to charge somebody with a felony, or a misdemeanor as well as to determine what type of offer to make to someone.
 Generally, it is the job of your defense attorney to make the other side, or the prosecutions evaluates the case before them on its own merits, and try to not hold the person accountable for prior decisions that have happened in their life, and more or less evaluate the case on its basics.